-Here is what the word says: &#8220;For, the priesthood being changed, there is made of necessity a change also of the law.&#8221; &#8220;For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof,&#8221; @Hebrews 7: 12, 18.
+Here is what the word says: "For, the priesthood being changed, there is made of necessity a change also of the law."
+"For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof," @Hebrews 7: 12, 18.

-The same principle is laid down in chapter 10. &#8220;He taketh away the first that he may establish the second&#8221; (*verse* 9).
+The same principle is laid down in chapter 10.
+"He taketh away the first that he may establish the second" (verse 9).

-But the author is not contented with saying directly contrary to the word through ignorance of its contents; he must twist it by omitting, through a prepossession which causes him to mistake the bearing of it, the most essential words of the passage in @Matthew 5: 18, which he quotes, &#8220;For, He says, &#8216;Verily, I say unto you, Till heaven and earth pass, one jot or one tittle shall in nowise pass till all be fulfilled.&#8217;&#8221;
+But the author is not contented with saying directly contrary to the word through ignorance of its contents; he must twist it by omitting, through a prepossession which causes him to mistake the bearing of it, the most essential words of the passage in @Matthew 5: 18, which he quotes, "For, He says, 'Verily, I say unto you, Till heaven and earth pass, one jot or one tittle shall in nowise pass till all be fulfilled.'"